 David T. Harvin recently retired after a distinguished 40-year career in business litigation with the Houston law firm of Vinson & Elkins, LLP.
 A Fellow of the American College of Trial Lawyers, he also served on the firm's Management Committee and Investment Committee.
 Mr. Harvin is a 1967 graduate of Yale University (B.A.) and a 1970 graduate of the University of Texas Law School (J.D.).
 Prior to joining Vinson & Elkins in 1971, he was a law clerk to Judge John Minor Wisdom on the Fifth Circuit Court of Appeals.
 A parishioner and former senior warden of St. Martin's Episcopal Church in Houston, Mr. Harvin serves the Episcopal Diocese of Texas as chancellor and director of the Church Corporation.
 He has previously served as chair of both the Episcopal Theological Seminary of the Southwest and the Stehlin Foundation for Cancer Research boards, and as a trustee of The Kincaid School and the St. Luke's Episcopal Health System.

-James Henderson is a partner with RIO Advisors, LP and was previously president and CEO of MethodistCare, Inc., executive vice president of The Methodist Hospital System, and executive vice president and assistant board secretary of The Methodist Hospital Foundation.
+M. James Henderson was a partner with RIO Advisors, LP, a leadership advisory consulting firm.
+Previously, he was a 30-year executive with The Methodist Hospital System, serving as executive vice president of the parent corporation, president and CEO of MethodistCare, Inc., and executive vice president of The Methodist Hospital Foundation.
 Mr. Henderson received his B.S. in Industrial Engineering from Stanford University and his Masters in Hospital Administration from Washington University.
 He completed post-graduate studies at Harvard University's Program in Health Systems Management and at the University of Michigan's Pew Doctoral Program in Health Policy.
-Mr. Henderson currently serves as a member (and past chair) of the board of directors of DePelchin Children's Center and as the chair of the board of trustees of the Emerging Leaders' Endowment of the Texas Annual Conference of the United Methodist Church.
-He served on the St. Luke's Episcopal Health Charities board and is past chair of South Main Center Association, St. Luke's United Methodist Church, Houston Community College System, Covenant House Texas boards, and chaired the Health Care Campaign of the United Way of Texas Gulf Coast.
+Mr. Henderson currently serves as vice chair of the Foundation for DePelchin Children's Center and on the boards of the Healthcare and Nursing Foundation and the Beth Block Foundation.
+He previously served as the chair of the boards of trustees of DePelchin Children's Center, the South Main Center Association, the Emerging Leaders' Endowment of the Texas Annual Conference of the United Methodist Church, St. Luke's United Methodist Church, and the Houston Community College System.
+He also served on the boards of Covenant House Texas, St. Luke's Episcopal Health Charities, and chaired the Health Care Campaign of the United Way of the Texas Gulf Coast.

 The Rev. Lisa Hines